home

 Nederlands (Dutch)List of inspiring literature

-The following list of inspiring literature on the subject of geofiction is divided into four major parts.
-First there are utopias and dystopias, secondly there's (the real, true) geofiction, then there's inspiring literature (both fiction and non-fiction) on the subject of geofiction, and lastly there's a jumble of other books.
+The following list of inspiring literature on the subject of geofiction is divided into three major parts, utopias, dystopias and geofiction.
 The list states in the correct order: author, title (publisher of my own or just the last known copy, year of the first publication), possibly the source for it, and whether I'm still looking for a copy.
 Many of the books I found on the internet, I found at Project Gutenberg.

-Many of the books I don't know about have been copied from the list Hans Barnard made a long time ago.
-It was published in Fantas, the magazine made by the Dutch Genootschap voor Geofictie (in English: 'society for geofiction').
-Many have been copied from A Modern Utopia by H.G.
+Many of the books I don't know about have been copied from A Modern Utopia by H.G.
 Wells, and some from the introduction to News from Nowhere by William Morris.
 Encarta means the cd-rom edition of the Winkler Prins Encarta-encyclopedia (1999).
-Tod and Wheeler - Utopia refers to Utopia by Ian Tod and Michael Wheeler (edition 1979, translated into Dutch by A.F.
-Tist as Utopia: wereldhervormers tussen werkelijkheid en fantasie.

 Utopias